Rays overpower Indians, try for sweep Sunday in key series

 The Rays have won the first two games of the three-game set to tighten the AL wild-card race.
 Cleveland holds a half-game lead over Tampa Bay and Oakland for the first wild card.

-“We’re talented,” Pham said.
-“It’s just a matter of us still working and putting everything together.”

-Carlos Santana and Francisco Lindor hit two-run homers for the Indians, who are also 4 1/2 games in back of AL Central-leading Minnesota.
+Carlos Santana and Francisco Lindor hit two-run homers for the Indians, who also entered 4 1/2 games in back of AL Central-leading Minnesota.

-Cleveland second baseman Jason Kipnis left in the seventh with right wrist discomfort.

-“I’m not worried,” Kipnis said.
-“It’s been going on for a few weeks.
-It hurts when I swing, that’s pretty much all it is.
-I don’t see it to be anything that’ll keep me out, but we’ll see how it feels tomorrow morning.”

 Choi homered in the second and Pham connected in the third off Zach Plesac (7-5) as the Rays went up 3-2.